trenbolone1122/snake-game/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/trenbolone1122/snake-game/issues).

+### Areas for Contribution
+- 3D graphics enhancements
+- Performance optimizations
+- Mobile/touch support
+- VR/AR features
+- Sound and music integration

 ## ⭐ Show Your Support

-If you enjoyed this game, please give it a ⭐ on GitHub!
+If you enjoyed this 3D game, please give it a ⭐ on GitHub!

 ---

-**Enjoy the game! 🐍🎮**
+**Experience Snake like never before in full 3D! 🐍🎮✨**